denoptim-project/RingClosingMM/README.md

 ## License

-The present project is distributed under the GLU AGPLv3 license.
+The present project is distributed under the GNU Affero General Public License v3.0 or later (AGPL-3.0-or-later).
 See [LICENSE](LICENSE) file.

 ## Acknowledgments